aquestry/Nebula/README.md

 On start, Velocity will try to create a server on the first backend server via the Default-Template in the config and name it "default".

 ## In-Game Commands
-ServerHandlerProxy also supports in-game commands for admins to manage server instances directly within Minecraft.
+Nebula also supports in-game commands for admins to manage server instances directly within Minecraft.
 Here are the available commands:

 ### **Admin Commands:**